-Remarks On The State Of The Church

-*In Answer To The Pamphlet Of Mr. Rochat,

-Entitled, &#8220;A Thread To Help The Simple To Find Their Way&#8221;*|
+REMARKS ON THE STATE OF THE CHURCH IN ANSWER TO THE PAMPHLET OF MR. ROCHAT, ENTITLED, "A THREAD TO HELP THE SIMPLE TO FIND THEIR WAY"¦

-This work was given to the press at the end of October, 1842; but its publication was delayed by certain causes, independent of the author&#8217;s will.
-Had it merely been an answer to Mr. Rochat&#8217;s &#8220;Thread,&#8221; etc., I should have hesitated to publish it after so long a delay; but I think it contains principles of sufficient importance to call for its publication, notwithstanding this delay.
+This work was given to the press at the end of October, 1842; but its publication was delayed by certain causes, independent of the author's will.
+Had it merely been an answer to Mr. Rochat's "Thread", etc., I should have hesitated to publish it after so long a delay; but I think it contains principles of sufficient importance to call for its publication, notwithstanding this delay.

-In the interval, I received a circular of the Evangelical Society of Geneva,| which accuses us of holding a system according to which &#8220;there are no longer either church, or pastors, or teachers,&#8221; etc. All I have to answer to this is, that such are not my principles, nor those of the brethren who share my convictions, as anyone may ascertain by reading what has been published up to this day.
+In the interval, I received a circular of the Evangelical Society of Geneva,¦ which accuses us of holding a system according to which "there are no longer either church, or pastors, or teachers", etc. All I have to answer to this is, that such are not my principles, nor those of the brethren who share my convictions, as anyone may ascertain by reading what has been published up to this day.

-The author of this assertion having had the kindness to shew to a brother that which concerned us in the discourse, &#8220;Geneva and Oxford,&#8221; then in the press (see p.
-6), was fully informed that what he said was in nowise in accordance with the principles and views of the brethren.
-After all, the brethren of the Evangelical Society are now compelled by subsequent events to &#8220;play the part of Cassandra.&#8221;| They ought not to complain if a brother, resting upon the word of God, warns his brethren of the difficult times in which we are living.
+The author of this assertion having had the kindness to shew to a brother that which concerned us in the discourse, "Geneva and Oxford", then in the press (see page 6), was fully informed that what he said was in nowise in accordance with the principles and views of the brethren.
+After all, the brethren of the Evangelical Society are now compelled by subsequent events to "play the part of Cassandra"¦.
+They ought not to complain if a brother, resting upon the word of God, warns his brethren of the difficult times in which we are living.
 Better would it be for them to humble themselves, than to blame those who, in love, have done what they are, after all, compelled to do themselves.

 One of our brethren has desired me to add here a parallel between the way in which the school of theology at Geneva speaks about pastors and teachers, and the writings of brethren which are attacked.
-I give a quotation from a well-known paper, entitled, &#8220;A few words on the views of brethren in
+I give a quotation from a well-known paper, entitled, "A few words on the views of brethren in

-| Geneva, 1843.
+¦Geneva, 1843

-| The Fifty-sixth Circular, containing a discourse, published separately, under the title, &#8220;Geneva and Oxford.&#8221;
+¦The Fifty-sixth Circular, containing a discourse, published separately, under the title, "Geneva and Oxford."

-| Such are the very words of the author of the discourse, &#8220;Geneva and Oxford,&#8221; p.
-5.
+¦Such are the very words of the author of the discourse, "Geneva and Oxford," page 5.

 {234}